calimero-project/calimero-server/README.md

 	- `name="knx-server"`: Attribute to specify the internal name of the server (mainly for logging, naming, debugging purposes)
 	- `friendlyName="My KNXnet/IP Server"`: Attribute to specify a custom name (max.
 30 characters).
 Will be displayed in e.g. ETS-tool.

-* `<propertyDefinitions ref="resources/properties.xml" />` It is possible to provide additional KNX property definitions through this tag.
-Specify properties in a file, e.g. 'properties.xml', and use the `ref` attribute to specify the URI/path to this file.
-The predefined properties may be explored in a user friendly way when opening the Calimero GUI.

 * `<discovery listenNetIf="all" outgoingNetIf="all" activate="true"/>` (optional attributes): the network interfaces to listen for KNXnet/IP discovery requests, as well as the network interfaces to answer requests, e.g., `"all"`, `"any"`, or `"lo,eth0,eth1"`.
 The attribute `activate` allows to disable KNXnet/IP discovery & self-description.
 If disabled, any received discovery or descriptions request will be ignored.

 * `<serviceContainer>` (1..*): specify a server service container, i.e., the client-side endpoint for a KNX subnet.
 Attributes: